codyjedmunds/ai-evaluation-portfolio/evaluator-qa-escalation-playbook/resolve_vs_escalate_flow.md

 Action:
 - Document the issue
-- Flag for QA review
+- Flag for QA review (non-escalatory)
 - Continue evaluation where possible

 ---

 ### Path C: Escalate for Guideline Clarification

 Use when:
 - The rubric fails systematically
 - Disagreement persists among experienced evaluators